What are the Core Concepts of Marketing?

 Digital Marketing

-• Content Marketing: Developing and distributing valuable content to captivate and retain audience interest.
+• Content Marketing: Creating and sharing valuable content to build and hold the audience's attention.

-• SEO: Optimizing digital content to achieve prominent visibility in search engine result page (SERP).
+• SEO: Optimizing digital content to achieve prominent visibility in search engine results pages (SERPs).

 • Social Media Marketing: Building customer relationships across platforms such as Instagram, Facebook, and Twitter through meaningful interaction.

-Digital marketing provides instantaneous performance metrics, enabling marketers to refine and enhance their strategies for maximum impact and audience reach.
+Digital marketing provides real-time performance data, enabling marketers to refine and improve their strategies to achieve greater results.

 FAQs